 Neurological Rehab - Post-CVA, TBI or other conditions of the central nervous system need specialized care.
 This is offered at most of our facilities.
 We also offer the added convenience of multidisciplinary care at our Cherry Tree, Thistle Hill and Littlestown locations.

 Orthotic Fabrication and Management - This service is done through our Human Performance Lab.
 It uses state of the art testing equipment and a full biomechanical evaluation to prescribe the exact foot orthotic needed to manage the patient’s symptoms.
 This information is then used to produce a custom fitted insert that is placed in the shoe.
-Ankle and knee braces are also prescribed here.
+Custom ankle and knee braces are also prescribed here.

 Sports Medicine - Our Sports Medicine services are staffed by Certified Athletic Trainers that work with clients in the Medical Fitness center or under contract with some of our local school districts.
 The Sports Medicine team also provides a multitude of educational opportunities to other staff and the public alike.